top of page

 1. Wash your tattoo each day.

-Gently Wash the tattoo using your fingertips or hands only.
-Using a mild soap and cool to warm water, take care to gently remove all traces of blood and/or plasma, residual body fluids cause scabbing.
-Do not scrub the tattoo during your healing period.
-Gently pat the tattoo dry with paper towel or just let it air dry. (do not use towels or washcloths on your tattoo as they can harbor bacteria.)
+Gently Wash the tattoo using a mild soap and cool to warm water.
+Remove all traces of blood and/or plasma, residual body fluids.
+Gently pat the tattoo dry with paper towel or just let it air dry.
+Do not use towels or washcloths on your tattoo as they can harbor bacteria.

 2. Apply ointments and lotions as needed.

-Apply a small amount of ointment to your tattoo; only enough to where it will completely rub in with no excess, a little bit goes a long way.
+Apply a small amount of ointment to your tattoo and rub in like a lotion.
+Do not wrap it after the first 24 hours.
 Always wash your tattoo before applying.
 Apply ointment or lotion for the next 2 weeks or until fully healed.

 WHAT TO EXPECT:

-• When your tattoo is healing your body will form a thin membrane to protect the tattoo while it heals.
-This layer peels off very similar to sunburn Do not pick at your tattoo or purposely try to make it peel while it heals.
-It will ruin your tattoo.
+When your tattoo is healing your body will form a thin membrane to protect the tattoo while it heals.
+This layer peels off very similar to sunburn.
+Do not pick at your tattoo or purposely try to make it peel while it heals.
 It is normal to see small flakes of colored skin peeling falling off during this stage of healing.

 • It is normal for the tattoo to become very itchy during healing, sometimes gently slapping or tapping a tattoo can help, do not scratch or pick!
-Use Aquaphor or Band-Aid Antiseptic for some relief.
+Use Aquaphor or Bactine for some relief.

 DO NOT!: